Nian-Fu/Nian-Fu/README.md

 ## Hi there 👋

-I'm Funian, a tech enthusiast ，sports-driven to stay energetic!
+I'm Funian, a tech enthusiast ，sports-driven to stay energetic，love guitar!

 ### 🌟 About Me
 - Master's graduate from the School of Computer Science, Sichuan University